KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/32-gate-threshold.md

 ## Summary: The Esoteric Meaning

 The Gate is the universal law of transition.
 It ensures that movement between states occurs only when structure can endure the next frequency.
-It is the guardian of coherence, preventing the chaos of unfiltered motion.
+It is the guardian of coherence, preventing fragmentation under unfiltered motion.

 It teaches that thresholds are sacred—not obstacles, but calibrations.
 Every moment of growth, death, or revelation is preceded by a Gate that tests readiness.
 Resistance, fear, or impatience cannot open it; only alignment can.